Sidc29/taksk-manager-rest-api/README.md

 # Task Manager REST API

 The Task Manager REST API is a web-based API that allows clients to interact with a Task Manager application over the internet.
 It provides a set of endpoints that can be used to manage tasks, such as creating, reading, updating, and deleting tasks.
-The API uses standard HTTP methods, such as GET, POST, PUT, and DELETE, to perform these operations.
+The API uses standard HTTP methods, such as GET, POST, PATCH, and DELETE, to perform these operations.

 Some of the key features of the Task Manager REST API include: